ibtj21/DSA2020_PROJECT1/README.md

 East	   3400
 West	   560
 ```
--**Insight**: The Midwest region leads in revenue, indicating strong performance or demand.
+- **Insight**: The Midwest region leads in revenue, indicating strong performance or demand.
 ---
 -**Top Products by Quantity Sold**
 - Identifies the products with the highest sales volume.